Carlos Latuff

-Latuff's cartoons comparing Israel to Nazism have been accused of being antisemitic by the Simon Wiesenthal Center and by other authorities in the field, especially the cartoons of his which are considered to trivialize the Holocaust.
-Latuff has dismissed the charges of antisemitism as "a strategy for discrediting criticism of Israel."
+Latuff's cartoons comparing Israel to Nazi Germany have been labelled as antisemitic by some advocacy organisations and scholars.
+Latuff said the characterization was a dishonest defense of Israel.

 Early life

-Latuff was born in the neighborhood of São Cristóvão in Rio de Janeiro, Brazil, and is of Lebanese ancestry; in his own words, he has "Arab roots".
+Latuff was born in the São Cristóvão neighbourhood of Rio de Janeiro, Brazil, and is of Lebanese descent.
+He has stated that his "Arab roots" are what drive him to advocate for Arab causes, including the Palestinian cause.

 History

-Latuff began as a cartoonist for leftist publications in Brazil.
+Latuff's career began in 1990, as a cartoonist for leftist publications in Brazil.
 After watching a 1997 documentary about the Zapatistas in Mexico, he sent a couple of cartoons to them, and received a positive response.
 He has stated that after this experience, he decided to start a website and engage in "artistic activism".
 Graham Fowell, ex-chairman of the Cartoonists' Club of Great Britain, has compared his work to that of Banksy, the English-based graffiti artist.

+Latuff won second place in the 2006 Iranian International Holocaust Cartoon Competition, for which he won a prize of US$8,000, shared with far-right French cartoonist Chard.
+The latter would turn the prize down, claiming her cartoon was entered without consent.

 In 2011, Latuff was contacted by activists in Egypt.
 Latuff has stated that he was encouraged when he saw some of his cartoons depicted in the January 25 Egyptian protests, a couple of days after he made them.
 According to Reuters, this helped him become "a hero of the tumultuous Arab Spring with rapid-fire satirical sketches".

 Latuff has been arrested at least three times in Brazil for his cartoons about the Brazilian police, whom he has criticized for police brutality.

 Published works

 Latuff's works have often been self-published on Indymedia websites and private blogs.
 He is a weekly cartoonist for The Globe Post and some of his cartoons have been featured in magazines such as the Brazilian edition of Mad, Le Monde Diplomatique and the Mondoweiss website.
 In addition, a few of his works were published on Arab websites and publications such as the Islamic Front for the Iraqi Resistance (JAMI) magazine, the Saudi magazine Character, the Lebanese newspaper Al Akhbar, among others.
 Additionally, Latuff also contributes to several Middle Eastern newspapers, including Alquds Alarabi, Huna Sotak and the Islamophobia Research and Documentation Project – IRDP.
 In 2019 a selection of his cartoons was published in the book Drawing Attention to the Israeli-Palestinian Conflict: Political Cartoons by Carlos Latuff.
+His work is also published on the Chinese Twitter account Valiant Panda heavily shared by Chinese state affiliated media, government officials, and embassies.